Control Barrier Function based Attack-Recovery with Provable Guarantees: Problem Formulation

-Per above definition, it is possible that there is an attack on the system but the system does not violate the safety requirement.
-We use this observation to focus our detection mechanism only on the attacks that can potentially push the system out of the safe set.
+According to the above definition, it is possible that there is an attack on the system but the system does not violate the safety requirement. {We are not concerned about such \textit{non-adversarial} attack signals in this work.} We use this observation to focus our detection mechanism only on adversarial attacks that can potentially push the system out of the safe set.